-Read my recent Washington Post article here.
+Read my Washington Post article here.

-Currently I work as the Global Operations and Supply Chain Officer at the American Refugee Committee.
-I work on the global support team, and we help coordinate teams in the field from headquarters in Minneapolis, Minnesota.
+Currently, I work as the Global Operations and Supply Chain Officer at the American Refugee Committee.
+I work in the global support team, and we help coordinate teams in the field from headquarters in Minneapolis, Minnesota.
 I focus especially on approving procurement requests and helping create resources for other logisticians.
 Until mid-October, I was the Global Support Intern and focused on donor compliance paperwork, field reports, and making previous projects and data from the field more accessible.
 This summer, I worked as a High School Credit Program Facilitator and Language Instructor at the Concordia Language Villages.
 For the first half of the summer, I worked at the Danish language village Skovsøen, followed by the Arabic language village Al-Waha.

 I’ve also worked as a Program Facilitator and Administrative Assistant for a number of years.
 From August 2012 to January 2017, I worked with the ScanDesign Foundation to help foster Danish-American relations through their exchange student program.